pwafire/tips/README.md

 ### Can I contribute?
 Yes!
 Yes!
 Please do!

-[Fork or clone this repo](https://github.com/mayeedwin/pwadev-tips/forkd send your PRs
+[Fork or clone this repo](https://github.com/mayeedwin/pwadev-tips/fork) and send your PRs

 ### Licence